FACTBOX-Insurers return part of auto premiums as coronavirus cuts driving

 The auto insurer said it would return a total of $200 million to auto insurance customers beginning in mid-April.
 Customers will receive $50 per vehicle covered by their policies, the company said.
 AVIVA CANADA

 Aviva Canada said it was offering $100 million in additional immediate relief measures to drivers, including options that would reduce insurance premiums.
 Customers who have stopped driving entirely could reduce their auto insurance premiums by up to 75%.
+CHUBB

+The world's largest-listed property and casualty insurance company said it will give personal auto insurance clients in the United States credit on annual renewal premiums, reflecting a 35% cut for the months of April and May.
 ERIE INSURANCE

 The insurer said it would reduce rates for personal and commercial auto insurance customers in 12 states and the District of Columbia.
 It estimated the amount of financial relief for Erie Insurance customers to be about $200 million.
 FARMERS INSURANCE